 There are several fishing lodges, B&Bs and a National Park Hotel in the town, but by far my preferred property is the Bear Track Inn.
-It is the featured lodge on our Glacier Bay Backcountry Explorer, which packages many of the area’s best activities creating an exploration perfect for travelers seeking an alternative to our Alaska small ship cruises.
+It is the featured lodge on our Glacier Bay Backcountry Explorer, which packages many of the area’s best activities creating a Glacier Bay tour that’s perfect for travelers seeking an alternative to our small ship Alaska cruises.

 Bear Track’s town of Gustavus is the gateway to Glacier Bay National Park and is accessible only by boat or airplane.

 Plan on taking the Alaska Airlines flight from Juneau to Gustavus, or better yet, opt for a small scenic flight on Alaska Seaplanes as I did.
 On a clear day you will be rewarded with spectacular views of mountains, fjords and possibly even a whale.
 Upon arrival in Gustavus, Bear Track Inn staff will pick you up at the airport and bring you to the lodge.
-Depending on the time of arrival you may have time for a hike near the lodge or sit on the deck enjoying the view with a glass of wine.
+Depending on the time of arrival you may have time for a hike near the lodge or to sit on the deck and enjoy the view with a glass of wine.